mariloca/MasterMind/README.md

 'Mastermind Game Summary.docx' is an overview of the game design.
 Please check this doc first.

-Then, run 'main.py' in command line. 'main.py' requeires python 3.x.
+Then, run 'main.py' in command line. 'main.py' written in python 3.